 Special Notes: Riders at this level should be leasing or own their own horse and own a trunk with wheels for travel (I recommend black plastic trunks from Home Depot).
 Horses competing at the recognized level need hind shoes and stud holes in their shoes (like cleats for soccer players).
-You will be responsible for hind shoes and stud holes in the shoes of any horse that is being competed at this level (approximately $50 every 5 weeks).
+You will be responsible for front/hind shoes and stud holes in the shoes of any horse that is being competed at this level (approximately $50 every 5 weeks).
 Riders at this level will need to include XC schools at appropriate venues as part of their training plan.

 Suggested Competitions - 1 USEA events per month… TBD: ALL XC SCHOOLING OPPORTUNITIES TBD: VISITING CLINICIANS Show calendar to be determined in early spring….

 SCHOOLING EVENT TEAM These riders will compete primarily at the schooling level horse trials, pony club, intro divisions at recognized events, and do clinics and xc schools as appropriate.